Theory of Topological Superconductivity and Antiferromagnetic Correlated Insulators in Twisted Bilayer WSe$_2$: Results

-Due to the time reversal symmetry $\mathcal{T}$ of the systems, the Fermi surface features Cooper instability, namely SC instabilities can occur even with infinitesimal attractions, which can be effectively induced by electron-boson (phonon, magnon, etc.) couplings.
-Considering that the Fermi surface shown in Fig.~\ref{fig:fermisurface}(a) favor pairing within the same sublattices~\cite{supp} and has almost no C-orbital component, a natural choice is to consider the attractions on NNN sites of the same A or B sublattices:
+Due to the time-reversal symmetry $\mathcal{T}$ of the systems, the Fermi surface features Cooper instability; namely, SC instabilities can occur even with infinitesimal attractions.
+Considering that the Fermi surface shown in Fig.~\ref{fig:fermisurface}(a) favor pairing within the same sublattices and has almost no C-orbital component, a natural choice is to consider the attractions on NNN sites of the same A or B sublattices:

-where $V$ is the strength of NNN attraction, $\alpha$ is sublattice index of A and B, and $\delta$ represents one of the three NNN bond directions $120^\circ$ apart.
-Besides, we have also considered the effects of nearest-neighbor (NN) attraction between A and B sublattices in the Supplemental Material~\cite{supp}, where we have shown that it is less dominant.
-The interacting model which we should consider to describe the main physics of tWSe$_2$ is denoted as $H = H_0 + H_D + H_U + H_{V}. $
+where $V_2$ is the strength of NNN attraction, $\alpha$ is sublattice index of A and B, and $\delta$ represents one of the three NNN bond directions $120^\circ$ apart.
+Besides, we have also considered the effects of nearest-neighbor (NN) attraction between A and B sublattices in Sec.~VI of the Supplementary Information~\cite{supp}, where we have shown that it is less dominant.
+The relatively local NNN (or NN) attraction can be understood by a random phase approximation (RPA) analysis (see Sec.~V of the Supplementary Information~\cite{supp}).
+Therefore, the interacting model which we should consider to describe the main physics of tWSe$_2$ is denoted as $H = H_0 + H_D + H_U + H_{V_2} $.

-\textit{Mean-field analysis of SC and AFM}--- We start with the mean-field analysis of SC instabilities by decoupling the NNN attraction $H_{V}$ in the SC channel as:
+\textit{Mean-field analysis of SC and AFM}--- We start with the mean-field analysis of SC instabilities by decoupling the NNN attraction $H_{V_2}$ in the SC channel as: